Virtual reality is about to go mainstream

 Smartphone headsets – VR for everyone?

-The Samsung Galaxy VR uses a smartphone as its screen and is not connected to a PC or a console.
+The Samsung Gear VR uses a smartphone as its screen and is not connected to a PC or a console.

-It works with the Samsung Galaxy S7, S7 Edge or S6 smartphone.
-For around £80 it transforms your phone into a mobile virtual reality headset.
+It works with the Samsung Galaxy S8, S7 or S6 smartphone.
+For less than £100, it transforms your phone into a mobile virtual reality headset.

-Another option is the new Google Daydream.
-At £69, Daydream offers an affordable route into VR.
+Another affordable option is Google Daydream View.
 Rather than hooking up to a computer, it works with Google Pixel smartphones – more phones will soon be announced.